Do you feel secure in your romantic relationship?

 Psychologists have discovered that there are four attachment styles.
 The style in which we are attached to our partner influences the way that we feel about our relationships, the behaviors we display the relationship, and even how we pick partners.
 Secure attachment is the most common (and arguably, the most desired) attachment style.
 If you are not secure in your relationship, you may display the behavior of the other attachment styles:

-In this video, I’m going to focus on the Secure Attachment style, what it looks like, and how you can grow into this style.
+I’m going to focus on the Secure Attachment style, what it looks like, and how you can grow into this style.
 Attachment styles are not fixed.
 Even if you display the behaviors of an ambivalent, avoidant, or disorganized attachment style, you can change your mindset and feel more secure in your relationships.

 How Do We Develop a Secure Attachment Style?